bezmoradi/tutorials/go/17-concurrency.md

 ## How to Use Channels with `select` Statement

 The `select` statement in Go is similar to a `switch` statement, but it's designed specifically for communication between goroutines via channels.
 While `switch` works with multiple expressions to determine the flow of control, `select` deals with communication operations on channels.

-**Key characteristics**:
+The key characteristics of `select` are as follows:

 -   A `select` statement allows you to wait on multiple channel operations simultaneously
 -   If none of the channels are ready, the `select` statement blocks until at least one of the channels is ready to proceed
 -   If multiple channels are ready, Go randomly selects one (this prevents starvation)

+Let's see how we can implement select:

 ```go
 package main